^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• presence of infectious processes in the ENT organs (otitis or sinusitis in acute or chronic form, and in addition pharyngitis with tonsillitis);
+• the presence of infectious processes in the ENT organs (otitis or sinusitis in acute or chronic form, and in addition pharyngitis with tonsillitis);

-• mild chancroid and gonorrhea;
+• chancroid and gonorrhea;

 Release form

-Produced in tablets with a volume of 250 + 125 mg, and 500 + 125 mg.
-Inside the glass jar contains 15 or 20 tablets.
-One package contains 1 can.
+Available in tablets of 250+125 mg and 500+125 mg.
+Each glass jar contains 15 or 20 tablets.
+One package contains 1 jar.

-Panclav 500 mg / 125 mg
+Panclav 500 mg/125 mg

-Panclav 875 mg / 125 mg
+Panclav 875 mg/125 mg

 Pharmacodynamics